-Perfect Dark Core would have brought some drastic changes to the franchise.
-Perfect Dark Zero was developed by the remaints of the original Perfect Dark team, which was led by Chris Tilston.
+Perfect Dark Zero was developed by what remained of the original Perfect Dark team at Rare, which was led by Chris Tilston.
 However, after PDZ was finished in late 2005, the team was split into smaller teams that started work on different prototypes.
-One of these was The Fast & the Furriest, its team was led by PDZ’s story and script writer Dale Murchie.
-Another prototype team was led by Mark Edmonds and Chris Tilston, both worked on an MMO which was cancelled during the company restructure in early 2009.
-As the leads of the PD series were either bound to other (later to be cancelled) projects or had already left the company (with one being graphics director Kevin Bayliss), Rare’s management decided to hand the PD franchise to the developers of Conker, a team led by Chris Seavor.
+One of these was The Fast & the Furriest, headed by PDZ’s story and script writer Dale Murchie.
+Another prototype team was spearheaded by Mark Edmonds and Chris Tilston, both worked on an MMO called Cascade, which was cancelled during the company restructure in early 2009.
+As the leads of the PD series were either bound to other (later to be cancelled) projects or had already left the company (with one being graphics director Kevin Bayliss), Rare’s management decided to hand the PD franchise to the developers of Conker’s Bad Fur Day; a team led by Chris Seavor.
 Some of the Conker team had already helped during the final stages of Perfect Dark Zero when it was ported to Xbox 360, others had worked on Urchin, a gothic/horror prototype cancelled in 2006.

 Special Thanks to Mundorare, Rareminion and the various (former) Rare employees who made it possible to preserve some info and documents about Perfect Dark Core, before it could have been lost and forgot forever.